SCVE/SCVE/README.md

 VAO (Vertex Array) is an object in OpenGL which contains all the necessary data to be rendered.
 VBO (Vertex Buffer) is just an array in OpenGL.

+### Matrices

+- Model Space defines object relative to the object center.

+Model Matrix.
+This is a `translation * rotation * scale`
+This matrix translates the model into World Space

+- World Space defines object relative to world center.

+View Matrix.
+This is a camera matrix (ortho or perspective)
+This matrix translates the model into Camera Space.

+- Camera Space defines object relative to camera.

+Projection Matrix.

+This is a homogenous transformer (mapper to -1 to 1 space)

+This matrix translates the model into Screen Space.

+- Screen Space defines object relative to screen.

+MVP stands for Model-View-Projection.

+This is a matrix that applies to every vertex to be displayed.

+Matrix multiplication goes in inverted order, so MVP is combined like this:
+`MVP = projection * view * model`.

+So each vertex(vec3) must be processed like this:
+`gl_Position = MVP * vertex`

+When the model updates are seldom, we can extract the model matrix from MVP, so that we use only View-Projection as a constant, and supply vertex already multiplied by Model Matrix.